asokolsky/asokolsky.github.io/hardware/thunderbolt.md

 I use [Dell WD19TB Thunderbolt 3
 Dock](https://www.dell.com/support/home/en-us/product-support/product/dell-wd19tb-dock/docs)
-as a USB3 hub because of the lack of thunderbolt support in latitude7490.
+as a USB3 hub because of the lack of thunderbolt support in my latitude 7490.
 The hub does manage to power the laptop though.

 ### USB